balderdashy/sails-docs/concepts/Views/Layouts.md

 When building an app with many different pages, it can be helpful to extrapolate markup shared by several HTML files into a layout.
 This [reduces the total amount of code](http://en.wikipedia.org/wiki/Don't_repeat_yourself) in your project and helps you avoid making the same changes in multiple files down the road.

 In Sails and Express, layouts are implemented by the view engines themselves.
-For instance, `jade` has its own layout system, with its own syntax.
+For instance, `pug` has its own layout system, with its own syntax.

 For convenience, Sails bundles special support for layouts **when using the default view engine, EJS**.
 If you'd like to use layouts with a different view engine, check out [that view engine's documentation](http://sailsjs.org/documentation/concepts/Views/ViewEngines.html) to find the appropriate syntax.